-Jennifer Tucker, Director
+Jennifer Tucker, Founding Director and Professor of History

 Joseph Slaughter, Associate Director